Brak przypisanych miejsc.

 The theatre on Krolewska Street was originally conceived as a venue that would promote the ideas of the Enlightenment and engage in debate with the Sarmatian culture of the nobility.
 Jesuit priest Franciszek Bohomolec was perhaps the most interesting contributor to the repertoire during the initial seasons, using his dramatic works to juxtapose the 'old' Pole with the hero of 'modern times' – a man open to the world, one who looked critically upon tradition and contemporary social relations.
 Z. Raszewski describes in A Brief History of the Polish Theatre:

 In 1774 the theatre moved to Radziwill Palace on Krakowskie Przedmiescie.
 Four years later it was given a new purpose-built edifice.
-The opening celebration of this building on Plac Krasinskich (Krasinski Square) was held on the 15th anniversary of Stanislaus Augustus' election to the Polish throne.
+The opening celebration of this building on Krasinski Square was held on the 15th anniversary of Stanislaus Augustus' election to the Polish throne.
 The theatre continued to host German and French theatre troupes as well as Italian opera artists.
 This international mix benefited the Polish troupe, whose members had an opportunity to observe various performance styles and forms.
 The ensemble of the National Theatre grew to include approximately twenty actors employed on a permanent basis.
 Competition forced the Polish ensemble to work incessantly on developing its skills and on making their repertoire in the national language ever more interesting.
-The repertoire thus included original Polish plays as well as translations and adaptations of foreign texts, and by 1794 the troupe had offered more than one hundred ninety premieres.
+The repertoire began to include original Polish plays as well as translations and adaptations of foreign texts, and by 1794 the troupe had offered more than one hundred ninety premieres.

 In 1778 Wojciech Boguslawski